Andrea Meredith, Ph.D.

 BK Channels Image

-The lab studies BK (Big K+) large conductance voltage and Ca2+-activated K+ channel.
-The BK channel pore-forming alpha subunit is encoded by a single gene (KCNMA1 in humans, or Slo/Slowpoke in mouse and flies, respectively).
-Like other Kv family members, BK channels are comprised of a tetramer of alpha subunits, modulatory beta (β1-4) and gamma subunits (ɣ1-4 or LRRC26, 52, 55, and 38), and are closely localized with intracellular Ca2+ sources such as voltage-gated Ca2+ channels and RyRs.
+and in vivo brain and muscle recordings.
+Her lab’s studies focus on BK (Big K+) large conductance voltage and Ca2+-activated K+ channel.
+BK channels are biophysically well-characterized and possess several exceptional properties that contribute to their potent and state-dependent influence on membrane excitability.
+These include their large conductance, allosteric voltage- and Ca2+-dependent gating, cell-specific tuning through multiple molecular mechanisms, and wide expression across tissue types with diverse functions.
+The BK channel pore-forming alpha subunit is encoded by a single gene (KCNMA1 in humans, Slo in mice, and Slowpoke flies).
+Like other Kv family members, BK channels are comprised of a tetramer of alpha subunits, modulatory beta (β1-4) and gamma subunits (ɣ1-4 or LRRC26, 52, 55, and 38), and are closely localized with intracellular Ca2+ sources such as voltage-gated Ca2+ channels (VGCCs and NMDARs) and Ryanodine receptor channels (RyRs).

 KCNMA1-Linked Channelopathy